dflook/terraform-github-actions/terraform-validate/README.md

 ## Example usage

-This example workflow runs on every push and fails if the terraform configuration is invalid.
+This example workflow runs on every push and fails if the Terraform configuration is invalid.

 ```yaml